Religion in England: Orthodox

 There are Russian Orthodox groups in England.
 In 1962, Metropolitan Anthony (Bloom) of Sourozh founded and was for many years the bishop, archbishop and then metropolitan bishop of the diocese of the Russian Orthodox Diocese of Sourozh, the Moscow Patriarchate's diocese for Great Britain and Ireland.
 It is the most numerous Russian Orthodox group in the country.
 There are also the Russian Orthodox Church Outside Russia churches and some churches and communities belonging to the Patriarchal Exarchate for Orthodox Parishes of Russian Tradition in Western Europe's Episcopal Vicariate in the UK.

 As well as the Russian and Greek Orthodox churches, there are also the Serbian Orthodox Church and the Ukrainian Orthodox Church all in London and a non-canonical Belarusian Autocephalous Orthodox Church in Manchester.
 The Antiochian Orthodox Church have the St. George's Cathedral in London and a number of parishes across England.

 All Coptic Orthodox parishes fall under the jurisdiction of the Coptic Orthodox Church of Alexandria Pope of Alexandria.
 The Coptic Orthodox Church in Britain and Ireland is divided into three main districts: Ireland, Scotland, and North England; the Midlands and its affiliated areas; and South Wales.
 There is one Patriarchal Exarchate at Stevenage, Hertfordshire.
-Most British converts belong to the British Orthodox Church, which is canonically part of the Coptic Orthodox Church.
 There is also the Eritrean Orthodox Tewahedo Church and the Ethiopian Orthodox Tewahedo Church in London.
 There is also the Armenian Apostolic Church in London.